Autonomous-Finance/demos/README.md

-# Demos on AO & Arweave
+# Demo Projects on AO & Arweave

-## A collection of demo projects

 Created by Autonomous Finance for educational purposes in the community of builders on AO and the broader Arweave ecosystem.